We aspire to be the college where every student succeeds.

 Respect, Collaboration, Quality, Access, Diversity, Inclusion

-- Goal 1: Increase student retention, completion, and transfer rates.
+- Goal 1: Increase student retention, completion, transfer, and employment.

 All students at CCA are expected to develop competence in our 6 life-long skills in addition to competence in occupational and discipline knowledge.
 The Life-Long Skills are: Written and Oral Communication, Critical Thinking, Quantitative Reasoning, Technology, Aesthetics and Personal Responsibility.
 These skills are the foundation of students’ education at Community College of Aurora.
 Students develop competence in one or more of these skills in all of their classes at CCA.